Do You Need an Elder Care Lawyer to Advise You Concerning Elder Abuse and Financial Exploitation in New Jersey?

 Introduction to the Law on Elder Abuse

 Getting old is hard.
 Few of my elderly clients say life gets easier as they age.
 But age keeps moving on and with an aging population, claims of elder abuse are on the rise.
 Often elders are frail and dependent on their abusers for basic care and are reluctant to complain, because they don’t know how they will survive outside of their dependent condition.
-The elder may be isolated, or may feel fear and shame.
-Regardless, it is clear that the problem is widespread.
+The elder may be isolated or may feel fear and shame.
+Regardless, the problem is widespread.
+Frederick P. Niemann is an experienced Elder Care Lawyer.

-Watch Fredrick P. Niemann, Esq. of Hanlon Niemann explain the ins and outs of Elder Abuse in New Jersey in this interesting and informative video.
+Watch Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright explain the ins and outs of Elder Abuse in New Jersey in this interesting and informative video.

 Categories of Elder Abuse